Jane Root

 Jane Marianna Root (born 18 May 1957) is an executive in the media industry.
 She was controller of BBC Two from 1999 to 2004, and the first woman to serve as a channel controller for the BBC.
 She became president of Discovery Networks in the United States in 2004.

-Root worked as a researcher and a producer on a range of projects including working with Michael Jackson (television executive) on the Channel 4 series Open The Box.
+Root worked as a researcher and a producer on a range of projects including working with Michael Jackson on the Channel 4 series Open The Box.
 She also wrote the accompanying book Open the Box: About Television (1986) as well as the accompanying book to the series Pictures of Women titled Pictures of Women: Sexuality (1984).

 Education

 Root studied Media Studies at London College of Communication, before moving on to Sussex University to study International Relations.
 Later awarded an honorary doctorate from the university in 2002, she worked for several years as a freelance journalist, writing for publications such as Honey, The Guardian, and Cosmopolitan.
 She also worked as a journalist with the British Film Institute and with the Cinema of Women film collective.